TurtleEngr/gitproj/doc/user-doc/config.md

 ## gpAutoMove; -m; NA; (false)

-This it used by the "git proj init" command.
+This is used by the "git proj init" command.

 ## gpYesNo; -y; -n; NA; (No)

-If gpAuto is true, then gpYesNo can be used to define default answers.
+If gpAuto is true, then gpYesNo can define the default answers.

 ## NA; -NA, gitproj.config.proj-status; (TBD)

-Once the gitproj package is installed and configured, this will be changed to "installed"
+Once the gitproj package is installed and configured, this will be changed to "installed."

 ## gpSysLog; -NA; gitproj.config.syslog; (false)